-- Negotiate good, long-term lease deals - Avoid more costly short-term extensions or holdovers - Lock in current low market rates over the long-term - Allow GSA to negotiate even lower rates
+- · Negotiate good, long-term lease deals - Avoid more costly short-term extensions or holdovers - Lock in current low market rates over the long-term - Allow GSA to negotiate even lower rates - Provide flexibility to negotiate purchase options.

 New lease proposals will require significant time to develop and execute.
-The Public Buildings Reform and Savings Act of 2016 arms GSA in a timely manner with the necessary tools to negotiate good long-term deals.
-By ensuring that we do not allow a tremendous opportunity to pass, the legislation could result in a 20% reduction in lease costs and save taxpayers more than \$500 million annually - without even accounting for savings through reductions in space.
+The REAL Reform Act arms GSA in a timely manner with the necessary tools to negotiate good long-term deals.
+By ensuring that we do not allow a tremendous opportunity to pass, the legislation could result in a 20% reduction in lease costs and save taxpayers more than \$500 million annually - before accounting for savings through reductions in space.

-At the same time, while equipping GSA to take advantage of market conditions and dramatically improving the processes for leases it enters on behalf of the taxpayers, the Public Buildings Reform and Savings Act also strengthens accountability over the agency's construction program and helps ensure GSA federal building projects stay within budget.
+At the same time, while equipping GSA to take advantage of market conditions and dramatically improving the processes for leases it enters on behalf of the taxpayers, the REAL Reform Act also strengthens accountability over the agency's construction program and helps ensure GSA federal building projects stay within budget.